fortuno-repos/fortuno/README.rst

     cmake --install build

-The installed library includes export files for both CMake and Meson.
-Make sure to adjust the ``CMAKE_PREFIX_PATH`` and ``PKG_CONFIG_PATH`` environment variables according to your installation location, so that your build system can locate the installed library.
+The installed library includes package configuration files for both CMake and Meson.
+The settings to invoke Fortuno into CMake and Meson built projects are the same as described in the previous section.
+Just make sure to adjust the ``CMAKE_PREFIX_PATH`` and ``PKG_CONFIG_PATH`` environment variables according to Fortuno's installation location, so that the build system can locate the installed library.

 Writing unit tests